1955 Kilkenny Senior Hurling Championship

-The 1955 Kilkenny Senior Hurling Championship was the 61st staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1955 Kilkenny Senior Hurling Championship was the 61st staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.
+The championship ran from 22 May to 6 November 1955.

+Slieverue were the defending champions, however, they were beaten by John Locke's in the first round.

-On 6 November 1955, Bennettsbridge won the championship after a 6–06 to 1–04 defeat of Mooncoin in the final.
-It was their fourth championship title overall and their first title in two championship seasons.
+The final was played on 6 November 1955 at Nowlan Park in Kilkenny, between Bennettsbridge and Mooncoin, in what was their first ever meeting in the final.
+Bennettsbridge won the match by 6–06 to 1–04 to claim their fourth championship title overall and a first title in two years.